 A former player under coach Pitts at King University, J.T.
 Blair joined the men's basketball staff prior to the 2013-14 season.
 He spent the 2012-13 season as an assistant at Lees-McRae College.
-He also serves as the head coach of the Tornado junior varsity team.
+He also served as the head coach of the Tornado developmental team for four years.

 Blair helped guide the Tornado to their second Conference Carolinas regular season title and first Conference Carolinas Tournament title in 2015-16.
 He also helped the Tornado climbe the polls early in the season, achieving a ranking as high as seventh in the NABC poll, their highest ranking in the poll in school history.
 The Tornado won 10 straight contests before falling in the season finale, King wrapped up their second Conference Carolinas regular season title and top seed in the league tournament with a mark of 17-3.
 King hosted the semifinals and finals in the Student Center Complex, defeating Barton 85-53 in the championship game, clinching their second NCAA Tournament berth.
 The Tornado earned the No. 2 seed in the regional tournament, and their season came to close in the first round, falling to regional finalist Lenoir-Rhyne, giving King an overall record of 25-7.
 C.J.
 Good and Hunter LeVeau both garnered all-conference honors and Good earned All-Region honors from the NABC after leading all of NCAA Division II with an average of 3.97 three-point field goals per game.